Enhancing brain tumor MRI with APT weighted imaging

 While the gold standard for grading of gliomas is histopathology after biopsy, MRI is often used in monitoring glioma patients, and APT can be a valuable addition to the MRI exam in these patients.

-APT imaging of high-grade tumor
+APT MRI of high-grade tumor

+APT imaging of high-grade tumor.
 Tumor evaluation in a 1-year-old child with medulloblastoma.
 This aggressive tumor type is very solid and homogeneous.
 The high APT signal corresponds with the post-contrast image of this high-grade tumor.

 APT may be a powerful addition to grade tumors with MRI